twisted/twisted/docs/core/howto/pb-cred.rst

-uses a fixed set of identities (say, for the three members of your bridge club, who hang out in "#NeedAFourth" hoping that someone will discover your server, guess somebody's password, break in, join the group, and also be available for a game next saturday afternoon).
+uses a fixed set of identities (say, for the three members of your bridge club, who hang out in "#NeedAFourth" hoping that someone will discover your server, guess somebody's password, break in, join the group, and also be available for a game next Saturday afternoon).